Senate Presidency: Group Urges Desperate Northern Aspirants to Emulate Musa on Zoning

 “They should emulate Senator Sani Musa, who had already expressed his willingness to sacrifice his ambition in the interest of unity and peaceful coexistence of Nigeria.

-“Musa had also said the only condition that could make him to consider the position of the Deputy Senate President is if a competent Christian aspirant who is running for the office of Senate President convinces him to step down, with genuine reasons.
+“Musa had also said the only condition that could make him to consider the position of the Deputy Senate President is if a competent Christian aspirant who is running for the office of Senate President convince him to step down, with genuine reasons.”

-“The senator sees Nigeria as a secular nation and had stressed the need to ensure balance between the two main religion in the country.
+They added: “The Senator sees Nigeria as a secular nation and had stressed the need to ensure balance between the two main religion in the country.

-“He had also said that for the exigencies of our time, looking at the volatile situation of what has generated the Muslim-Muslim ticket in this country, he was one person that believes in the secularity of one Nigeria.”
+“He had also said for the exigencies of our time, looking at the volatile situation of what has generated the Muslim-Muslim ticket in this country, he was one person that believes in the secularity of one Nigeria.

 “According to him, there is a position of Deputy Senate President, which also is a presiding officer in the National Assembly.